alvaromago/alvaromago/README.md

 ### 🗣️ About Me:

 - 🧠 I’m currently learning JAVA and HTML
-- 📚 I will also study React & Python
+- 📚 I will also study TypeScript & Python
 - 📫 You can reach me at: aalvaromago@gmail.com
 - ⚡ Fun fact: I love motorsport 🏎️💨